bbauska/TUMx-DWAPNx/README.md

 can use apply when we are stuck with an array.

-In this example, we want to get the maximum value of an array of numbers Math.max method doesn\'t work with arrays, but we can easily solve this problem with apply.
+In this example, we want to get the maximum value of an array of numbers Math.max method doesn&apos;t work with arrays, but we can easily solve this problem with apply.

 A mnemonic allows to remember which of two methods takes an array. apply